sailtrial/MetinGunduz_DSA210/README.md

 - seaborn
 - scikit-learn
 - scipy

-Some of the workflow will be developed collaboratively with the assistance of ChatGPT, especially for data cleaning, statistical modeling, and report writing

-All code, documentation, and results will be organized and published via a GitHub repository
+Some of the workflow will be developed collaboratively with the assistance of ChatGPT All code, documentation, and results will be organized and published via a GitHub repository

 ## Repository Structure (planned)